arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/intro/README.md

 ```

 `unfold` is the less commonly known opposite of fold; it takes in an initial element and generates a
+collection (you may recognize it as the `generateT` functions in the kotlin standard library).
+The
-collection.
-The `downFrom` function can be implemented much more simply using `unfold`.
+`downFrom` function can be implemented much more simply using `unfold`.

 ```kotlin:ank
 fun <A> unfold(init: A, produce: (A) -> Option<Tuple2<Int, A>>): IntList =